datameshgroup/fusion/docs/api-reference/fusion-api-fuel-extension.md

 ## SaleItem

 :::info
-A payment through the Fusion Fuel API expands the mandatory fields for a `SaleItem`.
+A payment through the Fusion API Fuel Extension expands the mandatory fields for a `SaleItem`.
 :::

 For every payment, the Sale System must populate the [SaleItem](/docs/api-reference/data-model#saleitem) with:
-* For **every** item, the FuelProductCode fields within CustomFields
+* For **every** item, the supported fuel product codes within CustomFields
 * For fuel sale items only, the `UnitOfMeasure`, `Quantity`, `UnitPrice`, and `ItemAmount` representing the number of litres, price per litre, and total fuel price

 Fuel sale item details: